skyaxe97/tp/docs/DeveloperGuide.md

 Saves were also designed to be stored in simple plain text and easily accessible to users to allow experienced users to modify the save files directly and easily, if required.

-In the event of corrupted or missing data, the `storage` component defends and protects the app from potential issues that might arise from reading in this data by throwing exceptions to stop any further data reading.
-Any data read up to that point is untouched, and the app will continue to run as per normal. **Manual intervention from the user** is required to remove improperly formatted and/or missing data.
+In the event of **corrupted or missing data**, the `storage` component defends and protects the app from potential issues that might arise from reading in this data by throwing exceptions to stop prevent the current data from being read.
+Any data read up to that point is **untouched**, and the app will continue to read in the remaining data and run as per normal. **Manual intervention from the user** is required to remove improperly formatted and/or missing data.

 ### 4.8 Displaying Schedule (Johannine)